wiarda/-haskell-hangman/README.md

 # hangman
-A simple command line hangman for HaskellBook For HaskellBook Chapter 13 project
+A simple command line hangman for HaskellBook following along with HaskellBook's chapter 13 project